yasiryagi/helpdesk/README.md

 --->

-# Other Features and Future Roles
+# Other Features and Tools

 This section covers other things you can do after [getting started](#getting-started), that isn't a paid role as of now.